DustinDuv11/docs/content/organizations/managing-organization-settings/restricting-repository-creation-in-your-organization.md

 ---
-title: Restricting repository creation in your organization
+title: Allowing repository creation in your organization
 intro: 'To protect your organization''s data, you can configure permissions for creating repositories in your organization.'
 redirect_from:
-  - /articles/restricting-repository-creation-in-your-organization
+  - /articles/allowing-repository-creation-in-your-organization
-  - /github/setting-up-and-managing-organizations-and-teams/restricting-repository-creation-in-your-organization
+  - /github/setting-up-and-managing-organizations-and-teams/allowing-repository-creation-in-your-organization
 versions:
   fpt: '*'
   ghes: '*'